Glucose strategies – 11 tips to flatten your glucose curve

 11. Lower stress

 Stress can affect your mental and physical health in many ways, including causing your blood sugar levels to spike.
-For example, one study found that perceived work stress is associated with increased levels of blood glucose.
+For example, one study found that perceived work stress is linked with increased levels of blood glucose.
 The good news is that getting a handle on stress can help stabilize your blood sugar.
 One study of 27 nursing students found that practicing just one hour of meditation and yoga per week was linked to reduced stress and lower levels of glucose.

 The Bottom Line